dubudevs/spicetify-highres/README.md

 # spicetify-highres
-Spicetify extension for high res album art.
+Spicetify extension for high res album art from the iTunes search API.

 To install, just download highres.js and put it in your spicetify extensions folder.